-Home » Learn » Share Market » The three stars in the south: A candlestick pattern guide
+Home » Learn » Share Market » What are the Three Stars in the South?
+Analyze the Candle Chart

 Candlestick patterns are visual representations of price movements in financial markets, which give traders valuable knowledge.
 These candlesticks’ arrangement on price charts form patterns that can offer hints about market mood and predict possible future prices.